-When I saw my GP a few weeks ago for my usual three-month follow-up (10 years of "follow-ups"!), as usual, he asked how I was.
-With a sigh, I said, "I'm tired of being sick."
+When I saw my GP a few weeks ago for my usual three-month follow-up (10 years of "follow-ups"), as usual, he asked how I was.
+With a sigh, I said, "I'm sick of being sick."
 I half expected him to say, "What?
-The author of How to Be Sick is tired of being sick?"
+The author of How to Be Sick is sick of being sick?"
 But, he didn't.
 He understood.

 I still have days when I'd trade all the wonderful things that have happened because of my book just to have my health back.
 But I also know that if I'm patient, the weariness will pass, and I'll once again get on with my new life.